gvwilson/thirdbit/fiction/iffy/index.md

 As the bot loped away she said,
 "Aright, your watch."

+<span id="2024-04-20-a"></span>

 *Thanks.*
 Sandrine rolled her/their/Iffy's head from side to side and started running.
+They didn't have much time,
+and that hovercraft wasn't going to steal itself.

+The scientists and engineers who erected the first building at Bharati Station played a single game of cricket in the snow so that they could send pictures of it back to their families.
+As the temperature and other buildings both went up in the years and decades that followed, those games became a regular fixture of station life.
+And when people began bringing their families with them to escape the droughts, floods, and communal warfare of their homeland, the proposal to build a proper cricket pitch went from a standing joke to a unanimously-approved item in the town plan.

+Sandrine doubted the stadium's architects had realized that such a large, covered space would be a perfect place to hide an oversized hovercraft from passing satellites.
+She was more concerned with how sketchy Iffy's plan for pirating it was.
+She had heard,
+"We'll figure it out when we get there," before several missions when she was herself.
+None of them had gone well,
+but it was too late for second thoughts now.

+*Boom!*
+They felt the explosion as much as they heard it.
+Somewhere behind them,
+the sentry bot's power cells had reached their limit and then some.
+She doubted it would slow their pursuers down by much, but every second counted.

+There were no guards at the stadium.
+Why would there be?
+They were hundreds of kilometers from the nearest settlement, and anyone capable of crossing that expanse would not have been slowed down by a couple of shivering Marines.

+*What if they haven't fixed the coolant pumps?*
+Sandrine thought
+as Iffy took control of her/their body and slithered underneath the hovercraft's armored ground-effect skirt.

+"Then we better hope th' governor has a sense o' humor," Iffy grunted.
+With a screwdriver in one hand and something that looked like a cross between a ratchet wrench and a tuning fork in the other, she set to work.

+Moments later a panel barely wider than her/their shoulders clanged open.
+*That's for maintenance drones, isn't it?*

+"Yup,"
+Iffy said aloud as she tucked her tools back into her/their pockets.
+"Hope you don't mind a squeeze."

+The duct was just wide enough to wriggle through.
+They were stuck at a corner for one terrifying moment, and in another spot they had to slide forward, roll over, stuff their legs into a side duct, and roll over again in order to be able to move forward.
+There was no light,
+of course,
+and everything smelled of metal and machine oil.
+Sandrine did her best to fade into the background so that Iffy could find them a path through the schematic in her head.

+*Aright,* Iffy finally thought.
+*You ready?*

+*Yes sir.*
+One two three four thumb,
+one four two three thumb.
+Yes, she was ready.

+*I ain't no 'sir',*
+Iffy fired back.

+Sandrine grinned in the darkness.
+"I think you would have made a fine officer.
+Here we go."
+She kicked out the grill at her/their feet and dropped into the hovercraft's auxiliary control room.

 </section>